-This course will acclimate learners to medical coding and billing in order to prepare them for this common administrative duty within medical organizations.
-Common medical terms, conditions, diseases, and disorders will be utilized in coding, which will ensure accurate claims processing, thus stabilizing revolving revenue upon disbursement of payments from insurance carriers.
-Upon completion of this course, the learner will be able to comprehend the work day for coders and billers within a medical organization.
+This course will introduce students to medical coding and billing in preparation for carrying out this common administrative duty within medical organizations.
+Common medical terms, conditions, diseases, and disorders will be introduced.
+Students will become familiar with the use of codes and code sets (diagnostic, procedural, and supply/equipment) used in medical coding and billing.
+Concepts highlighting the importance of accurate claims processing and correct third party reimbursement will be introduced as well.
+Upon completion of this course, the student will be able to comprehend the workday for coders and billers within a medical organization.

-HM430Long Term Care and Issues of Aging and Disability 5.0 Quarter Credits
+HM430 Long-Term Care and Issues of Aging and Disability 5.0 Quarter Credits

-This course evaluates the continuum of long term care and provides an overview of the management and administration of long term facilities and services.
+This course evaluates the continuum of long-term care and provides an overview of the management and administration of long-term facilities and services.
 It examines special economic, cultural, and social considerations, as well as certain laws and regulations, as they apply to patients in long term care.
-This course examines administrative and staffing functions and the essential skills necessary to manage long - term care patients and employees.
-A sub-component of long care, mental health, is integrated into the coverage of working with the community, programming, public policy, marketing, and financing.
+This course examines administrative and staffing functions and the essential skills necessary to manage long- term care patients and employees.
+A sub-component of long-term care, mental health, is integrated into the coverage of working with the community, programming, public policy, marketing, and financing.